cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/dft-sketch.md

 carddesc: "Graphs the contours of an image via epicycles by using the discrete Fourier transform."
 tags: ["imageprocessing"]

-overview: "Tracing of image outline via the Fourier transform"
+overview: "Tracing of image outline through a series of epicycles via the Fourier transform"
 techStack: ["python", "pillow", "numpy", "pygame"]
 prereqs: ["vectors", "trig"]
 timeest: "2 weeks"